Java UDF

 varchar_test:obclient> CREATE FUNCTION varchar_test(c1 varchar(1000), c2 varchar(1000)) RETURNS varchar(1000) PROPERTIES ( symbol = 'varcharUrl', type = 'Python', file = 'varchar_test_script' );Where:

-symbolspecifies the name of the class that contains the specified entry.typespecifies the data type in Python, which currently supports only Python types.file: The name of the external resource corresponding to the Python script.
+symbol: the name of the specified entry class.type: the Python type.
+Currently, only Python types are supported.file: The name of the external resource corresponding to the Python script.

 obclient> CREATE FUNCTION varchar_test(c1 varchar(1000), c2 varchar(1000))